What Does KYC Stand For in Crypto?

 - CIP- this requires a firm to confirm the identity of their potential customers and users.

-- Continuous Monitoring- this requires crypto exchanges and crypto buying/selling platforms to monitor transactions to assure that users comply with regulations to avoid suspicious activities.
+- Continuous Monitoring- this requires crypto exchanges and crypto buying/selling platforms to monitor transactions.
+It is to assure that users comply with regulations to avoid suspicious activities.

 - Risk Management- another level involves the management of risks in case any issue occurs related to transactions.